Ukraine updates: Russia launches new wave of air strikes – DW – 05/08/2023

 Russia hopes to capture Bakhmut by Tuesday — Ukrainian general

-Russia has intensified shelling of Bakhmut hoping to take it by Tuesday, Ukraine's top general in charge of the defense of the besieged city said, vowing to do everything to prevent it.
+Russia has intensified the shelling of Bakhmut, hoping to take it by Tuesday, Ukraine's top general in charge of the defense of the besieged city said, vowing to do everything to prevent it.

 Colonel General Oleksandr Syrskyi, the Ukrainian commander of ground forces, said that Russian forces increased the intensity of shelling with heavy weapons of the city, began to use more advanced equipment and were regrouping troops.